EU agency sees no major reason to block glyphosate | Headlines

 EU agency sees no major reason to block glyphosate

-EU approval for the chemical that has been widely used by farmers for decades is set to expire at the end of the year and the EFSA conclusion is a key part of the process of deciding whether to renew it.
-Glyphosate has been a focus of controversy since the World Health Organization's cancer agency concluded in 2015 that it was probably carcinogenic to humans.
+EU approval for the chemical that has been widely used by farmers for decades is to expire at the end of the year and the EFSA view on its impact on humans, animals and the environment is a key part of the process of deciding whether to renew it.
+Glyphosate has been a focus of controversy since the World Health Organization's cancer agency IARC concluded in 2015 that it was probably carcinogenic to humans.

 The European Food Safety Agency (EFSA) said on Thursday it had not identified "critical areas of concern" to prevent renewed approval in the European Union for glyphosate, the active ingredient in Bayer's Roundup weed killer.
-EU approval for the chemical that has been widely used by farmers for decades is set to expire at the end of the year and the EFSA conclusion is a key part of the process of deciding whether to renew it.
+EU approval for the chemical that has been widely used by farmers for decades is to expire at the end of the year and the EFSA view on its impact on humans, animals and the environment is a key part of the process of deciding whether to renew it.

 Bayer said it welcomed the EFSA's conclusion and that it laid the basis for successful EU re-approval of glyphosate.
 The German group acquired Roundup as part of its $63 billion purchase of U.S. agrochemical company Monsanto in 2018 and has since spent billions of dollars to settle a series of U.S. lawsuits claiming it caused cancer.